 Think about the lessons your parents taught you as a child to notice your cultural biases.

-If they taught you to always perform traditional jobs, you may have the functional fixedness bias, as you do not like to deviate from the mainstream.
+If they taught you to always perform traditional jobs, you may have a functional fixedness bias, as you do not like to deviate from the mainstream.

 If your parents tended to isolate you from other groups, you may be biased against those groups.